-I'm a Bronx born and bred writer who fled New York because the rent is too damn high.
+I'm a Bronx born and bred writer and educator who fled New York because the rent is too damn high.
 I now live in Miami.
 (The rent is high here, too.)
 I might be the only Polerican you’ll ever encounter (Puerto Rican mom, Polish pops), but, more importantly, I'm a human just like you (hopefully).
 I wrote my first article for The New York Times when I was 19.
 The piece was 300 thought provoking words about retail stores abusing their air conditioners.
-Since, I've written many other things for The New Yorker, The Atlantic, NPR, The Fader and other places.
-I like talking to students about writing and how I afford to pay my bills and get regular haircuts.
-Sometimes they are nice and nod and smile.
+Since, I've written many other things for The New Yorker, The Paris Review, The Atlantic, NPR, The Fader and other places.
+I like talking to students about writing and how I afford to pay my bills and get haircuts.
 I wrote a couple of bad novels I'll never show anyone.
 I'm working on a new one that has potential.